AjayTyler/simple-sql-style-guide/style-guide-overview.md

 Some people prefer to put commas at the beginning of a line.
 I did that for a while; I kept forgetting to put them at the end of a line, so it was nice to just put them up front where I wouldn't forget about it.
 Eventually, I went back to putting commas at the end of my lines just so things would left-align nicely without requiring an additional space from time to time.
 Also, I didn't like the way it looked with commas at the start.

 However, that is a loose recommendation.
 If your code is clear, readable, and easy for a newcomer to understand well enough and make a change, you're already ahead of the game where it counts.
-Put your commas where you want them to go.
+Put your commas where you want them to go; just be consistent.

 ```sql